googleapis/google-cloud-cpp/google/cloud/bigtable/README.md

     `AsyncCheckAndMutateRow()` returned a `future<StatusOr<proto-with-long-name>>`.
     Changed the async version to return `future<StatusOr<bool>>`.
   * Removed the `Collection` template parameter from `Table::SampleRows`.
-  * Fixed the last function that returned `std::future` to return `google::cloud::future<>`.
+  * Fixed the last function, WaitForConsistencyCheck, that returned `std::future` to return `google::cloud::future<>`.
 The function name changed too, to be more consistent with similar functions.
   * Remove all the "strong types" for bigtable, such as `InstanceId`, `ClusterId`, `TableId`, etc. This changed some of the constructors for `bigtable::Table` and several member functions in `bigtable::Table`,